cydeb33/JobBlockly/docs/VisualBlockly.rst

 Cloud
 ............
+/TODO parler de la barre de vitesse ?

-This last element is used to hide parts of the map before the start of the animation (it will desapear as soon as the user clicks "run code").
+This last element is used to hide parts of the map before the start of the animation (it will disappear as soon as the user clicks "run code").

 The ``specialCells`` content is :